James Cook University

 Project Overview

-NAIF has provided nearly $150 million in funding, through two Investment Decisions, to support James Cook University in Townsville.
-The first will finance the Engineering & Innovation Place as part of JCU’s long-term strategy to modernise the Townsville campus, and accelerate the JCU Enterprise Bundle (the Engineering & Innovation Place, Townsville Campus Renewal and Townsville Central Plaza).
+The first financed the Engineering & Innovation Place as part of JCU’s long-term strategy to modernise the Townsville campus and accelerate the JCU Enterprise Bundle (the Engineering & Innovation Place, Townsville Campus Renewal and Townsville Central Plaza).

 How We Helped

-Public Impact
+Public Benefit

 James Cook University is expected to draw more regional and international engineering students to the area on completion of this project.

-The Engineering & Innovation Place project is forecast to create 270 jobs, and at least 80% of subcontractors and suppliers are expected to be sourced locally.
+Independent analysis at the time of the Investment Decision projected that the Engineering & Innovation Place project is forecast to create 270 jobs, with at least 80% of subcontractors and suppliers expected to be sourced locally.
 According to a cost/benefit analysis, the public benefits from the Enterprise Bundle are estimated to reach approximately $700 million over the course of 25 years.

 NAIF’s Investment Decision gave JCU the confidence to progress the work required.
 The Technology Innovation Complex (Engineering & Innovation Place) will deliver leading-edge STEM (Science, Technology, Engineering and Mathematics) innovation, research and educational facilities for northern Queensland.